knative/docs/docs/bookstore/page-4/create-sequence-to-streamline-ML-workflows.md

 ???+ success "Verify"
-    You can verify the status of the trigger very easily
+    You can verify the status of the Trigger very easily

     ```bash
     kubectl get triggers